seb-oss/react-components/src/Pagination/readme.md

 | value            | `number`                  | Current page                                             |
 | pagingLength?    | `number`                  | The length of the pagination or number of pages          |

+## Footnote
+1. Dot navigation does not support `offset`, it is not meant to have big size navigation.
+For that, use the normal numbered navigation.